johnseto/SolisAgileManager/README.md

 ### Technical Details

-For those who are interested, the application is built using Blazor WebAssembly, with an ASP.Net back-end, with [MudBlazor](https://github.com/mudblazor/mudblazor) used for the UI controls.
-The app is written entirely in C#, using .Net 9.
-It was written over the course of about 5 days.
+For those who are interested, the application is built using Blazor WebAssembly, with an ASP.Net back-end.
+The app is written entirely in C# on a Mac, using .Net 9.
+The core functionality was written over the course of about a week.

+### Credits

+* Thanks as always to the folks in the [MudBlazor](https://github.com/mudblazor/mudblazor) team, whose excellent suite of UI components makes developing Blazor UIs a dream.
+* Thanks to James Hickey for the [Coravel](https://github.com/jamesmh/coravel) project, which made the job scheduling in Solis Agile Manager trivial.
+* Thanks to the [Blazor Apex Charts](https://github.com/apexcharts/Blazor-ApexCharts) developers - adding some beautiful visualisations to the app was super-trivial with this library.
+* Thanks to the folks at JetBrains for providing [Rider](https://www.jetbrains.com/rider/) for free to OSS developers like me.